Knowledge

 Include additional details on community service, archery participation, and future goals.

-Needless to say, if English is not your native language, expressing yourself clearly would be a bit hard.
+, if English isn’t your native language, expressing yourself clearly would be a bit hard.

 Polish your English skills early on.